 Net assets attributable to unitholders represents residual interest in the net assets of the Trust.
-Net assets attributable to unitholders are recognised at the amount of proceeds received net of incremental costs directly attributable to the transaction.
 Distributions on units are recognised as liabilities when they are declared.

 Provisions

 A liability or provision is recognised when there is a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Provisions are made using best estimates of the amount required in settlement and where the effect of the time value of money is material, the amount recognised is the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
 The increase in the provision due to passage of time is recognised as interest expense.
 Changes in estimates are reflected in the statement of return in the period they occur.